 Attempt 2: Using some quilting cotton scraps I had in my stash.
 Then I realised it was too bulky, stiff and thick for pocket lining.
 I lazily serged the edges in black thread and then could see the serged seam outline on the outside of the pants, plus the black blah on the inside was just WRONG.
 This was when I also decided the big dinner plate shape was not for me as I don’t put anything in front pockets except for maybe a tissue or a scrap of paper/shopping list – my hips dont need any more bulges.

-My only problem I had with the construction was that I would have liked a side seam notch on pattern piece C (the top/under piece of the slash pocket) as, by george, I had a tough time getting the fit/positioning to my satisfaction on that part when I used the original pocket shape.
+The only issue I had with the construction was that I would have liked a side seam notch on pattern piece C (the top/under

 When I changed the pocket shape it became much easier as the pocket gets lined up/sewn into the side seam.